Parking Sensors Definition and Meaning

 Parking sensors are small devices installed near a car’s bumper that help detect objects behind the vehicle.

 They work by sending out sound waves that bounce off obstacles and come back to the sensors.
-Using these sound waves, the sensors figure out how far away the object is.
+The sensors use these sound waves to determine the object’s distance.

 This information is then shown on a screen or played through a speaker, helping you know when you’re close to something.